thiagokokada/nix-alien/README.md

 file.

 ### NixOS installation with Flakes

+> :warning: Overriding nix-alien inputs may cause mismatches between the
+> `nix-index-database` and `nixpkgs`, causing possibly incorrect results, so it
+> is unsupported.

 If you're using NixOS with Flakes, you can do something similar to your NixOS setup to install `nix-alien` on system `PATH`: